Derek-Hu/react-app-rewire-multiple-entry/README.md

 ### Method

-- `addMultiEntry` Inject proxy settings used during development phase.
+- `addMultiEntry` Inject settings for multiple entry in webpack config

 That’s it!
 Now you can control mulitple entries, enjoy coding!